shivanshuag/thesis-notes/xen-autoballoon.md

 ### Backends

-Backends for tmem include `zcache` and `Xen tmem`. `Zcache` can be used in a non-virtualized environemnt.
+Backends for tmem include `zcache` and `Xen tmem`. `Zcache` can be used in a non-virtualized environment.
 When the kernel has N pages to store but available memory to store them is less than N*pagesize, it can put them in tmem.
-Zcache compresses the pages before storing, so more pages can be stores. it usually rejects pages which have a low compression factor to avoid storing poorly compressible data.
+Zcache compresses the pages before storing, so more pages can be stored.
+It usually rejects pages which have a low compression factor to avoid storing poorly compressible data.

  The tmem backend in Xen utilizes spare hypervisor memory to store data, supports a large number of guests, and optionally implements both compression and deduplication (both within a guest and across guests) to maximize the volume of data that can be stored.